 As for the construction, the lightweight body is made from multiple materials.
 The roof section is made from carbon along with numerous aluminum components and the supporting elements are made from high-strength steel.
 The platform is developed in collaboration with Porsche.
 The Premium Platform Electric (PPE) will be the foundation for many Audi models in the future.

-Audi claims a 0 to 100 km/h acceleration in around 3.5 seconds and a top speed of 240 km/h.
+Audi claims a 0 to 100 km/h (62 mph) acceleration time of around 3.5 seconds and a top speed of 240 km/h (149 mph).
 The top speed is limited in order to maximize the range.

-The 90 kWh lithium-ion battery is good for a range of 400 km (as per WLTP standards).
-The recuperation system increases the range by up to 30 percent.
-Different recuperation modes are combined – manual coasting recuperation using the shift paddles, automatic coasting recuperation via the predictive efficiency assist, and brake recuperation with smooth transition between electric and hydraulic deceleration.
+The 90 kWh lithium-ion battery pack is good for a range of up to 400 km (248 mi) as per WLTP cycle.
+The recuperation system is claimed to increase the range by up to 30%.
+Different recuperation modes are combined: manual coasting recuperation using the shift paddles, automatic coasting recuperation via the predictive efficiency assist, and brake recuperation with smooth transition between electric and hydraulic deceleration.

-As for charging times, the e-tron GT is fitted with an 800-volt system and takes around 20 minutes to recharge the battery to 80 percent of its capacity.
+As for the charging times, the e-tron GT is fitted with an 800-volt system and takes around 20 minutes to recharge the battery to 80% of its capacity.
 The car can also be recharged at charging points with lower voltages, and is capable of wireless charging too.

 Series production is planned for late 2020 and deliveries will begin in early 2021.